tifgan/stftGAN/README.md

 ## Installation

-First clone the repository.
+The easiest way to access the code is to clone the repository:

 ```
 git clone https://github.com/tifgan/stftGAN.git
 ```

-#### Softwares requirements
+#### Software requirements
-While most of the code is written in Python (we used version 3.5), the phase recovery part requires the use of `octave` or `MATLAB`.
-We are currently working to provide a full Python implementation.
+While most of the code is written in Python (we used version 3.5), the phase recovery part requires the use of O`ctave` or `MATLAB`.
+We are currently working to provide a full-Python implementation.
+Unfortunately, for now, you need to install one of these two software.

 #### Ltfatpy requirements

-`ltfatpy`, one of the package, requires the installation of `fftw3` and `lapack`.
+`ltfatpy`, one of the packages, requires the installation of `fftw3` and `lapack`.
 Please check the page http://dev.pages.lis-lab.fr/ltfatpy/install.html for a proper installation.

 Alternatively, on Debian based linux, you may try: